scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

-   `good first issue <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`__ and the `Projects board <https://github.com/orgs/scribe-org/projects/1>`__ to get a better understanding of what you can work on
+   `good first issue <https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`__ and the `Projects board <https://github.com/orgs/scribe-org/projects/1>`__ to get a a better understanding of what you can work on
 -  Check out our `public designs on
    Figma <https://www.figma.com/file/c8945w2iyoPYVhsqW7vRn6/scribe_public_designs?type=design&node-id=405-464&mode=design&t=E3ccS9Z8MDVSizQ4-0>`__
    to understand Scribes’s goals and direction